xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 - Broadcasts are asynchronous and may have slight delays

 ### Worker Lifecycle
-- Worker registers control receiver on startup
+- Worker registers control receiver on startup with `RECEIVER_EXPORTED`
-- Control actions only work while worker is running
+- Control actions work from any external app
 - If worker is stopped, control actions will be silently ignored
 - Send PING periodically to verify worker is running